Dance BA (Hons)

 Year 3

 Year 1 focuses on developing your skills, knowledge and understanding.
 You will be introduced to the dance industry and set a plan for what you need to do to support your career aspirations.
-You will develop your technical and performance skills in a range of dance styles and apply this to your choreographic work. dance technique and knowledge of.
+You will develop your technical and performance skills in a range of dance styles and apply these to your choreographic work, dance technique and knowledge.
 You will also learn about the history of dance, anatomy and dance training.

 Core modules